VisActor/VTable/docs/assets/guide/en/interaction/resize_column_width.md

 const tableInstance = new VTable.PivotTable(document.getElementById(CONTAINER_ID), option);
 ```

+The same applies to the range of row height adjustment.

 ## Double-click automatic column width

 When users are browsing data and find that the data is collapsed and want to view the complete data, they can expand the column width by content through double-click interaction.